 Our virtual reality

-‘How do we make the virtual experience even better than the face-to-face?’
+‘How do we make the virtual experience as good as face-to-face?’

 This was our starting point when turning our face-to-face leadership development programme into a virtual offering – we are deliberately disruptive and have a value of remarkable quality after all!

 We consistently got feedback that what makes us special is the connection we create, the trust we build, the tribe we set up.
 It is challenging to do this virtually, especially with the groups sizes we want to work with (larger numbers mean extra stretch when completing certain skill building activities such as pitching or feedback and a wider network to learn from) – but not impossible.

 The Ivy House design focuses on 3 key principles: